suurjaak/grepros/README.md

 and nested type, and views `/full/topic/name` for each topic.
 If the database already exists, it is appended to.

-Output is fully compatible with ROS2 `.db3` bagfiles, supplemented with full message YAMLs, and message type definition texts.
+Output is compatible with ROS2 `.db3` bagfiles, supplemented with full message YAMLs, and message type definition texts.

 Specifying `--write-format sqlite` is not required